 - Justify instruction decisions based on their own personal open philosophy.

-While this is an open course (materials will be publicly available), instructors from USask who register will also meet six times to discuss the work they are doing and get additional support for their projects.
+While this is an open course (materials will be publicly available), instructors from USask who register will also meet six times (in Zoom at set times) to discuss the work they are doing and get additional support for their projects.

 - 1.1.1 -I model finding, evaluating, and using content that is current, valid, and relevant to my discipline, including Indigenous content and providing appropriate credit

 - 3.1.1 -I select assessment strategies, both formative and summative, aligned to an outcome